anthonynarine/BookStore_API/README.md

         ~ conventional use of seiralizer ~
             serializer = BookSerializer(books, many=True)

-            ~ books in will take the python data
+            ~ books in will take in the python data
             ~ and convert it to Json data
             ~ many=True this tells the serializer that it will ~ potentially be multiple books that needs to be serialized